 Black Locust

-The fever comes on quickly, 102 within the hour, and you shiver beneath the sheets of my bed.
-“Snuggle,” you mumble, reaching a hand for me.
-I strip down to my bra and undies and you tuck yourself so tightly against my torso sweat forms at our seam.
-I rake my fingers through your hair until your breathing slows, then unstick you.
-Crack a window.
+The fever comes on quickly, 102 within the hour, and you shiver beneath the sheets.
+You reach a hand for me.
+I strip down to my bra and undies, and you tuck yourself so tightly against me sweat instantly forms at our seam.
+I rake my fingers through your hair until your breathing slows, then slowly unstick you.
+Sneak out of bed to crack a window.
 Fresh air will cool things off, I hope.
 But mid-evening, your fever spikes to 104, and I’m back in bed with you.
 Under a dim light I stare at the pages of a book I’m too worried to read, listening to you breathe.

-At 3am, you bolt upright, eyes rolled backwards.
-I say your name, and you garble a bunch of half-words before your vision flicks into focus.
+At 3am, you bolt upright, eyes rolled backwards to sclera.
+I say your name, and you garble half-words before your vision flicks into focus.
 The sight of me drains the blood from your face, and you shove me, catapulting from the bed and rushing for the door.
-I grab your elbow and reel you in, and you kick my shins before giving up with one great sob.
-Tears splash against my chest and the fever dream spills forth: You've murdered me and can't bear the sight of my ghost.
+I grab your elbow and reel you in, and you kick wildly my shins before giving up with one great sob.
+Tears splash against my chest and the fever dream spills forth: You've murdered me.
+You can't bear the sight of my ghost.

 Sands of sleep collect in drifts behind my eyes.
-Around 5am, a city truck brakes, compressed air hissing through the open window, and I'm rudely exhumed.
-But you’re sleeping quietly, the top sheet unthrashed.
-I wriggle an index finger into your armpit - your fever is down.
+Around 5am, a city truck brakes, compressed air hissing through the open window, and I'm exhumed.
+You’re sleeping quietly, finally, the top sheet unthrashed.
+I wriggle an index finger into your armpit - fever is down.
 Palm on your belly, I fall back asleep.

 A few hours later, I shuffle to the bathroom to brush my teeth.
-When I look up, you’re outside the bathroom, frowning at the toothpaste that foams in my mouth.
+You’re outside the bathroom, hovering at the door, frowning at the toothpaste foaming in my mouth.
 Ugh, you grunt, then scurry back to your room, slamming the door.
 My neck blotches red and I feel my fever spike.
-I rinse my toothbrush and sweep my hair into a ponytail.
-Grab a scarf, head outside.
+I should go back to bed, but grab a hat and scarf and head out the door.

-The walk along the trail behind my house is as plodding as the wet spring day.
-Cold sweat blooms beneath my sweater, and I wonder what would happen if I died on this trail.
-A widowmaker, or a double pneumothorax.
-Who would find me?
-I wonder if I could stiffen into rigor mortis while giving the middle finger.
-The thought makes me laugh - a deep, wet sound that scares robins from an old maple.
-Indulging the details of my death makes me wonder if your “crazy” is a gift from me.
-Fresh guilt needles my lungs, and I’m halved by a fit of coughing.
-Crouched on the trail, catching my breath, I spot a young sapling I’ve never noticed before.
-The wood of her trunk pale and smooth, with long black thorns ready to stick something soft.
-Her beauty is sharp and bitter, like the tincture I swallowed to lower my fever.
+Indulging the details of my death makes me wonder if your crazy is a gift from me.
+Guilt needles my lungs, and I’m halved by a fit of coughing.
+Crouched down on the trail, catching my breath, I see a young sapling I’ve never noticed before.
+The wood of her trunk is pale and smooth, with long black thorns ready to stick something soft.
+Sharp and bitter, like the tincture I swallowed in attempt to rid my fever.

-I continue down the trail, but cut the walk short by a mile, turn around.
-On the way home, I pass her again and pause to take a picture.
-Still bald from winter, her bones show - she can’t hide her spikes.
+I continue down the trail, but cut the walk short, turn back around.
+On the way home, I pass her again, pausing to take a picture.
+Still bald from winter, her bones show; she can’t hide her spikes.
 If the city leaves her unpruned, a few of her limbs will stretch into the trail by mid-summer.
 Covered in unremarkable leaves, someone might brush against her, feel her bite.

 Previous